Tuvan People's Republic

-The Tuvan People's Republic (TPR), (Note: Тыва Арат Республика (ТАР), /tyv/) (Note: The name was sometimes partially translated as the Tuvan Arat Republic or the Tuva/Tuvinian Arat Republic (Тувинская Аратская Республика)and abbreviated TAR.)
+The Tuvan People's Republic (TPR), (Note: Тыва Арат Республика (ТАР), /tyv/) (Note: The name was sometimes partially translated as the Tuvan Arat Republic or the Tuva/Tuvinian Arat Republic (Тувинская Аратская Республика) and abbreviated TAR.)
 (Note: Its official name was the Tannu Tuva People's Republic (TRPR) until 1926.) known simply as Tuva, was a partially recognized socialist republic that existed between 1921 and 1944 in North Asia.
-It was located in the same territory as the former Imperial Russian protectorate of Uriankhai Krai, northwest of Mongolia, and now corresponds to the Republic of Tuva, a republic of Russia.
+It was located in the same territory as the former Russian protectorate of Uryankhay Krai, northwest of Mongolia, and now corresponds to the Republic of Tuva, a republic of Russia.

 The Soviet Union and Mongolia were the only countries to formally recognize it during its existence, in 1924 and 1926 respectively.
 After a period of increased Soviet influence, in October 1944, the polity was absorbed into the Russian SFSR (the largest constituent republic of the Soviet Union) at the request of the Tuvan parliament, ending 23 years of independence.

 History

 Establishment

 Since 1759, Tuva (then called Tannu Uriankhai) had been part of Mongolia, which in turn was a part of the territory of the Manchu Qing dynasty.
-As the Qing dynasty fell in the Xinhai Revolution of 1911, revolutions in Mongolia were also occurring, leading to the independence of both Mongolia and the Tuvan Uryankhay Republic.
+As the Qing dynasty fell in the Xinhai Revolution of 1911, revolutions in Mongolia were also occurring, leading to the independence of both Mongolia and Tannu Uriankhai.
 After a period of political uncertainty, the new republic became a protectorate of the Russian Empire in April 1914, known as Uryankhay Krai.
 After the fall of the Russian Empire in 1917 and the establishment of the Russian Republic, both it and Uryankhay Krai reaffirmed its status as a Russian protectorate.

 During the subsequent Russian Civil War, the Whites fought against soldiers sent by the Beiyang government to re-occupy Mongolia and Tuva.
 The successful Whites then lost to the incoming Bolsheviks and their Mongolian allies.
 The Bolsheviks had, by December 1920, taken the capital of Khem-Beldyr and had, by March 1921, seized all of Tuva.
 On 14 August 1921, the "Tannu Tuvan People's Republic" ("Tannu" refers to the Tannu-Ola mountains) declared independence and the newly created Tuvan People's Revolutionary Party (TPRP) became the ruling party.
-The first chapter of the first constitution of the newborn country stated that "...in international affairs, the state acts under the auspices of Soviet Russia."
+The first chapter of the first constitution of the newborn country stated that "...in international affairs, the state acts under the auspices of Soviet Russia".